Examples of Mutants

 - The Sai, the descendants of the humans in Stormrise have mutated in order to adapt to the extreme conditions after a experiment to change the climate of earth by mankind went horribly wrong, resulting in the mother of all storms and turning most the earth uninhabitable.

 - In Nasuverse a lot of characters get their powers by being born mutants.
 In one of the side stories it is said that while such a person can turn the side of a battle, they typically don't survive said battle.
 And keeping these mutations in the next generation is a difficult task.
 A few families of the Demon Hunter Association managed to overcome these problems, especially Nanaya and Ryogi.
 Their powers were not particularly impressive, but they compensated this by being Badass Families.

 - In Killzone the Helghast have evolved to suit the environment of their adopted homeworld, to the point that they require specialized breathing apparatus to visit other worlds.
 Complete with evil red eyes.

-- In The Final Fantasy Legend, mutants (also referred to as espers in the remake of the second game) are one of the four (three in the first game) playable races.
-They randomly gain or lose traits after battles.
+- In the Final Fantasy Legend trilogy, mutants ("espers" in Japanese) are one of the playable races.
+In the first and second games they randomly gain or lose traits after battles.

 - Mutants in the X-Men style are the basis of the Whateley Universe.
 Some tiny fraction of the people who have the 'meta-gene complex' manifest as mutants, typically around age 14.
 Most of them — good, bad, or indifferent — go to Whateley Academy to learn how to use their powers and not get murdered by lynch mobs of baselines.